 [conn.1.bound_xl./data/brick01a/homegfs.active.324] #324th inode in active inode list gfid=e6d337cf-97eb-44b3-9492-379ba3f6ad42 #Gfid of the inode nlookup=13 #Number of times lookups happened from the client or from fuse kernel fd-count=4 #Number of fds opened on the inode ref=11 #Number of refs taken on the inode ia_type=1 #Type of the inode.
 This should be changed to some string :-( [conn.1.bound_xl./data/brick01a/homegfs.lru.1] #1st inode in lru list.
 Note that ref count is zero for these inodes. gfid=5114574e-69bc-412b-9e52-f13ff087c6fc nlookup=5 fd-count=0 ref=0 ia_type=2

-For each inode per xlator some context could be stored.
+Each xlator can store information specific to it in the inode context.
 This context can also be printed in the statedump.
-Here is the inode ctx of locks xlator
+Here is the inode context of the locks xlator

-grep of the statedump revealed too many allocations for the following data-types under replicate,
+grep of the statedump revealed a large number of allocations for the following data-types under the replicate xlator:

-data-self-heal code path does not free one such allocated memory.
+data-self-heal code path does not free one such allocated data structure.

-glusterfs:data_pair_t pools are using lot of memory, i.e. cold_count is
+glusterfs:data_pair_t pools are using a lot of memory, i.e. cold_count is

-0 and too many allocations.
-Checking source code of dict.c revealed that
+0 and there are too many allocations.
+Checking the source code of dict.c shows that

 dict is allocated with